nvanwinden/nvanwinden/README.md

 ### Hi, I'm Nilo

-- 💻 I'm a Backend Engineer at WeTransfer
+- 💻 I'm a Software Engineer at WeTransfer
 - 😄 My pronouns are: They/Them
 - 📫 Reach me at LinkedIn: https://www.linkedin.com/in/n-van-winden/